telerik/reporting-docs/embedding-reports/spa-reporting.md

 * React

-	Follow the instructions in the article [How to Use React Report Viewer with REST Service]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/react-report-viewer/how-to-use-react-report-viewer-with-rest-service%}).
+	Follow the instructions in [How to Use React Report Viewer with REST Service]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/react-report-viewer/how-to-use-react-report-viewer-with-rest-service%}).

 ## Generating Reports for Single Page Web Reporting Applications